mcore1976/antispy-jammer/README.md

 Version B:
 - Digispark with AD9833 signal generator - please use schematic "arduino-mic-supresor-ultrasonic-v2.png"  or "mic-jammer-AD9833-TPA3116D2.png"  and INO  script "mic-jammer-ad9833-digispark.ino".
 - For different board than Digispark like Arduino Nano/Mini/Pro with AD9833 signal generator - please use schematic "arduino-mic-supresor-ultrasonic-v2-pro-mini.png" and INO script "mic-jammer-ad9833.ino".
+- For boards like RP2040/ESP32C3/ESP8266 use appropriate diagram and source code with the name of this board
+-
-Remember to use TPA3116D2 instead PAM8403 for better jamming capability and to use COILS and IRF 4115 MOSFET transistor.
+Remember to use TPA3116D2 instead PAM8403 for better jamming capability and to use COILS and IRF 4115 MOSFET transistor + MOSFET driver chip TC4420.

-If you want to use differnt boards than Digispark like Raspberry Pi Pico RP2040 / ESP8266 /ESP32 boards - you need to change SPI communication pins, there are example source codes and diagrams attached.
+If you want to use different boards than provided setup it is also possible as long as SPI library is available for your board , but you will need to change SPI communication pins to match your board.

 For Arduino boards that do not have 5V voltage stabilizer on-board, you would also have to use Voltage Regulator LM7805 to feed particular board (like RP2040-Zero board , ESP32, ESP8266 )  and AD9833 module.
 The TPA3116D2 board needs to be powered from higher voltage - 12V taken before LM7805 is connected.
+If using TC4420 MOSFET driver and MOSFET IRF 4115 they need to be powered from higher voltage as well ( 18V is the maximum !!!)

 -------------------------------------------------------------------------------------